 A succinct list of 7 things you should do to preserve the value of your FELA injury case...

 The key to winning your FELA case is proving the railroad negligent.
-Learn how to fill out an accident report to help ensure the railroad is found to be at fault for your injury...
+Tell the truth about dangerous conditions accident report to help ensure the railroad is found to be at fault for your injury...

 Immediately after a railroad injury, the railroad's legal team quietly sets out to prove that they are not at fault for your injury.
 Usually, the railroad claim agent takes the lead in this effort.
-Learn how to give a statement to railroad claim agent.
+Be prepared to answer truthfully about dangerous conditions when giving a statement to railroad claim agent.